-This equipment has been tested and found to comply with limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
-These limits are designed to provide reasonable protection against harmful interference in residential installations.
-This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+This equipment has been tested and found to comply with limits for a Class B digital device. pursuant to Part 15 of the FCC rules.
+These limits are designed to provide reasonable against harmful protection interference in This residential installations. equipment generates. uses. and can radiate frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause interference to radio or television equipment reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

--Reorient or relocate the receiving antenna

--Move the equipment away from the receiver

--Plug the equipment into an outlet on a circuit different from that to which the receiver is connected

--Consult the dealer or an experienced radio/television technician for additional suggestions
+- -Reorient or relocate the receiving antenna - -Move the equipment away from the receiver - -Plug the equipment into an outlet on a circuit different from that to which the receiver is connected - -Consult the dealer or an experienced radio/television technician for additional suggestions